-All you hear about today is how horrible doctors are and how evil the pharmaceutical industry is.
+All you hear today is how doctors are horrible and how evil the pharmaceutical industry is.
 They’re making us fat, they’re force-feeding us dangerous pills, they’re keeping us sick, and all the while laughing their way to the bank.
-And while in a lot of cases this is true, it’s important to remember that there are good doctors out there and drugs that have saved millions of lives.
+And while in many cases this is true, it’s important to remember that there are good doctors out there and drugs that have saved millions of lives.
+You won’t be talking crap when your heart stops and you need either of them…

 Jane: Huzzah Bob!
 Finally the tides have turned and we shall make millions selling worthless and potentially dangerous powders, pills, and liquids to the masses!
 They’re screaming for alternative cures!